amoe/acceleratedcpp/chapter-notes.md

 Abstract base classes can define data members and member functions (not just static ones) that can be accessed by the derived classes.

+> What may be more surprising is the friend declarations for the classes that
+> inherit from Pic_base .
+Don't they have access to the members of Pic_base
+> through inheritance?
+Yes they do, in principle, but except for pad , all of
+> the members of Pic_base are private .
+Why didn't we just make these other
+> members protected , as we did with the pad function?
+The answer is that it
+> wouldn't have solved the problem

+p394

+A member of a derived class (such as Frame_Pic ) can access the protected members of the base-class parts of objects of its own class (such as Frame_Pic ), or of other classes derived from it, but it cannot access the protected members of base-class objects that stand alone—that is, that are not part of a derived-class object.

+This also means that pointer types do not allow this (!!!) eg.  BasePicture* foo = new FramePicture;
+foo->

+How do we deal with this warning?

+> build/handles.hh:232:9: warning: deleting object of abstract class type
+> 'BasePicture' which has non-virtual destructor will cause undefined behavior
+> [-Wdelete-non-virtual-dtor]

+This happens when we try to delete a basepicture.
+It's a weird case because the classes have no public interface.
+So it would be a strange asymmetry.
+I don't think there's any sensible way to get around this.